-In 2024 a total of \$65.5 million of revenue was recognised for the sale of crude oil and natural gas, including \$60.4 million, \$5.1 million for gas sales and oil sales respectively (2023: \$15.9 million).
-Revenue is recognised in the consolidated financial statements at a point in time when the control over the gas and oil passes to the customer and physical delivery occurs.
-There is judgment involved in the classification of revenues from sold oil and in the timing of the reduction of unearned revenues.
+In 2024, a total of \$15.2 million of revenue was recognised for the sale of crude oil and natural gas, including \$11.4 million and \$3.8 million for oil sales and gas sales, respectively (2023: \$36.5 million including \$34.3 million and \$2.2 million for oil sales and gas sales, respectively).
+Revenue is recognised in the consolidated financial statements at a point in time when the control over the oil and gas passes to the customer and physical delivery occurs.
+There is judgement involved in the classification of revenues from sold oil and in the timing of the reduction of unearned revenues.
 We therefore identified revenue recognition and contract accounting as a significant risk, which was one of the most significant assessed risks of material misstatement.

-The Group's accounting policy on revenue recognition is shown in Note 2 to the consolidated financial statements and related disclosures are included in Note 6.
+The Group's accounting policy on revenue recognition is disclosed in Note 2 to the consolidated financial statements and related disclosures are included in Note 6.